noahbrenner/curriculum/JavaScript/Core/types/types-string.md

 var company = 'Enki';
 ```

-If you have longer text you can wrap multiple lines by using the + operator:
+If you have longer text you can combine multiple strings by using the + operator:

 ```
 var longerText = "abc" +